-Orientation for new graduate students beginning their studies in the fall semester of 2012 was held Friday, Aug.
-24 in Academic & Research Center 121.
-Any questions can be directed to the interim graduate chair (email@example.com) or the graduate program assistant (firstname.lastname@example.org).
+Orientation for new graduate students beginning their studies in the fall semester of 2013 was held Aug.
+23. Any questions can be directed to the graduate chair, Tingyue Gu (email@example.com), or the graduate program assistant, Tom Riggs (firstname.lastname@example.org).

 Information about general Ohio University new graduate student orientation activities is also available.

 Information for newly arriving international students

 Register at the Office of International Student and Faculty Services.
 Once you have arrived on campus and have arranged your housing, the first place you should go is the Office of International Student and Faculty Services, which is in the Walter International Education Center, 15 Park Place (right next to the upper floor of Baker University Center, room 348.
 The office is open from 8 a.m. to 5 p.m., Monday through Friday, and extra hours on the Saturday and Sunday of Orientation Week of each quarter.

 The international student advisors will copy your passport and I-20 or DS-2019, give you information about orientation, and answer any immediate questions that you may have.

 Orientation.
 Before you can register for classes, you are required to attend the international orientation program.
 This program provides information on academic policies and student services resources.
 It also gives you the opportunity to meet and socialize with other students.
 The orientation staff includes current graduate and undergraduate students who can advise you on living in Athens and answer your questions.

 When you register at the Office of International Student & Faculty Services, the advisors will give you a schedule that lists the day, time, and location of the university's international graduate student orientation program.
-A nonrefundable fee of $100 will be charged to all students for orientation.
-A $30 fee will be charged for English testing, if required.
+A non-refundable fee will be charged to all students for orientation.
+A fee will be charged for English testing, if required.
 These fees will be on your bill; you do not need to pay them immediately.